0n0dera/FireEmblem/README.md

 # FireEmblem
-Game inspired by Fire Emblem developed in C++/SDL2 using VS2012 cool stuff soonTM
+Inspired by Fire Emblem, developed in C++/SDL2 using Visual Studio cool stuff soonTM